Tax and emerging markets

 We take our responsibilities to contribute to emerging market economies seriously, and our principles, conduct and approach to tax is the same in those markets as in any other part of the world.
 Our commitment to transparency, openness and honesty forms a fundamental part of our Tax Principles globally and is particularly important in environments with a history of endemic corruption and where public institutions are less well developed than their OECD counterparts.

-We now have operations in eight countries (South Africa, DRC, Lesotho, Tanzania, Ghana, Tanzania, Egypt and our associate in Kenya) and a presence in another six markets across the continent (Nigeria, Zambia, Mauritius, Cameroon, Cote D’Ivoire and Angola).
+We now have operations in nine countries (South Africa, DRC, Mozambique, Lesotho, Tanzania, Ghana, Tanzania, Egypt and our associate in Kenya).

 Our sub-Saharan subsidiary, Vodacom, was first awarded a licence in South Africa in 1994 and we have since expanded our presence across Africa through various acquisitions in the DRC, Lesotho, Mozambique, Tanzania and Kenya.
 We have been operating in Egypt since 1998 when we were awarded a licence and we acquired the business that is now Vodafone Ghana in 2008.